 I’ve discussed my issues with anxiety and mental health before.
 I’ve also shared my therapy journey and eating disorder struggles.
 Today, I want to be open about something I don’t mention often.
-I think that I don’t talk about it often, because of the way it’s gets thrown around or misunderstood.

 I have OCD- obsessive compulsive disorder.
-I don’t talk about it, because I get tired of people saying they have OCD because they are organizational or enjoy cleaning.
+Honestly, I don’t talk about it, because I get tired of people saying they have OCD because they are organizational or enjoy cleaning.
 OCD isn’t just a habit.
 It can consist of having obsessive thoughts and/or compulsive, behaviors that repeat.
 Some people can even have both obsessions and compulsions, which can be life altering.

 This isn’t some bad habit like nail biting or lip chewing.
 It goes deeper than that.
 This disorder can affect your life in a major way, because it’s not just something you can stop or control.
 If you genuinely believe you have OCD, I’d suggest speaking to a behavioral therapist.
 It really helped me to understand myself after years of not knowing what was going on with me.